takimafr/spring-dbunit/README.md

-# spring-dbunit 1.2.0
+# spring-dbunit 1.3.0

-> 1.2 is a breaking change only compatible with Spring 4.
+> 1.2 was a breaking change only compatible with Spring 4.
 For Spring < 4 users, please use 1.1.x.

 ## What for?